Tyill/SVisual/README.md

 * connection to the MK via COM port (usb for arduino), over Ethernet or Wi-Fi protocol TCP;

-* Interrogation of values ??of signals in real time with frequency from 100 Hz, the number of devices and signals is selected by the user;
+* Interrogation of values of signals in real time with frequency from 100 Hz, the number of devices and signals is selected by the user;

-* output of the values ??of the selected signals to the monitor screen in real time;
+* output of the values of the selected signals to the monitor screen in real time;

 * record the archive of signals to the PC hard disk;